Recently updated on: December 27, 2023

-It was an annual routine after the Christmas vacation when we would write the things we think need to change.
+It was an annual routine after the Christmas vacation when we would write the things we think need to change for the following year.

-During that time, I would often write something like “study harder” or “spend less time playing computer games.”
+During that time, I often wrote something like "study harder" or "spend less time playing computer games."

 However, time and time again, it resulted in failure.
-Though it will start fine for the first few days and weeks but will eventually fade into the background of my older habits.
+Though it will start fine for the first few days and weeks, it will eventually fade into the background of my older habits.

 I can't remember when I last put my New Year's "resolutions" in writing, but I guess it's been a while.